codersclub/DRKB/database/sqlserver/drop_table/index.md

     thr.Synchronize(thr.UpdateStatus);
     end;

-The trick here is that \"thr\" is the instance variable used to instantiate my thread class.
+The trick here is that "thr" is the instance variable used to instantiate my thread class.
 The instance variable resides in the main form of my application.
 This means that it too must be declared as an interface variable.